Help for Those Suffering from PTSD and Substance Abuse

 PTSD and drug and/or alcohol dependence can cause individuals to experience more problems when attempting to deal with the symptoms of either disorder.
 Drinking and/or using depressants may help them sleep but can cause poor sleep where individuals wake up not feeling refreshed.
 Drug and/or alcohol use can increase feelings of anxiety, anger, irritability, and depression; these substances may also make it harder to concentrate.

-In addition, substance abuse can complicate treatment for PTSD.
+In addition, substance use can complicate treatment for PTSD.
 People often use substances in an effort to numb emotions, so it’s not likely that someone who is abusing substances will have much progress in therapy.
 In order to effectively address both issues – PTSD and substance use disorder – treatment for co-occurring disorders is needed.

-While medications are sometimes used to treat specific systems, such as antidepressants, anti-anxiety medications, and sleep aids, the primary treatment for PTSD and substance abuse is therapy.
+While medications are sometimes used to treat specific systems, such as antidepressants, anti-anxiety medications, and sleep aids, the primary treatment for PTSD and substance use is therapy.
 Therapy comes in many forms and may include Cognitive Behavioral Therapy, group therapy, family and/or couples therapy, and PTSD therapies, such as cognitive processing therapy, prolonged exposure therapy, and Eye Movement and Desensitization and Reprocessing therapy.

 Cognitive Behavioral Therapy (CBT) involves individuals working with a therapist to isolate thoughts related to the traumatic event and identifying how those thoughts can cause symptoms to increase.